 Join us for a robust engagement of what it means to be Dwelling Places for God, online, in pews, and in our communities.
 After a year of forced migration to all-digital platforms and programming, do we see the work of digital ministry differently?
-Each day of eFormation21 will include a keynote speaker, time for group reflection, workshops, and affinity group time.
+Each day of eFormation21 will include a keynote speaker, time for group reflection, workshops, and time with the learning community.
 We are looking forward to being with you!

 Tuesday: Dr. Heidi Campbell, Department of Communication, College of Liberal Arts, Texas A&M University

 Dr. Campbell’s research focuses on the intersection of digital and mobile media, religion and digital cultures.
 Her expertise is in the social shaping of technologies approach and Digital Religion studies related to how religious groups negotiate their use of new technologies.
 Her research focuses on how religion is translated and transformed by digital cultures and the influence of digital and mobile technologies on Christian, Jewish and Muslim communities.
 She is Professor of Communication, affiliate faculty in Religious Studies, a Presidential Impact Fellow at Texas A&M and director of the Network for New Media, Religion and Digital Culture Studies.
 She is also co-editor of the Routledge’s Studies in Religion and Digital Culture book series and on the editorial board of the Journal of Computer-mediated Communication, New Media & Society, the Journal of Media, Religion & Digital Culture and Ecclesiology & Ethnography.

 Wednesday: Rev. Dr. Sam Wells, Vicar, St Martin-in-the-Fields, London, UK